robinhood-suite/robinhood4/designs/metrology.rst

 Both of the source for statistics (command and plugin) are already partly implemented, mainly in `rbh-sync`.
-As an example, it already records the start time of its invokation, the duration of a synchronization, the mountpoint, ...
+As an example, it already records the start time of its invocation, the duration of a synchronization, the mountpoint, ...
-Moreover, it uses the `rbh_metadata` structure given to the `rbh_backend_filter` function to gather the aforementionned command-related statistics by the plugin.
+Moreover, it uses the `rbh_metadata` structure given to the `rbh_backend_filter` function to gather the aforementioned command-related statistics by the plugin.

 We thus plan to extend this structure and its usage.
 Here is the list of